ericclack/home-photo-bank/README.md

 a ForPhotoBank folder on your computer and have them appear in the app automatically.

-1. Set up a new user on your server and generate keys for copy scripts:
+1. Set up a new uploader user on your server and generate SSH keys:

-(needs testing)

 ```
 server> sudo adduser --disabled-password photo-uploader